Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Alcohol

 - How much alcohol is dangerous for my dog or cat?

 Even very small amounts can be dangerous.
-As a rule of thumb: the smaller the animal, the more dangerous even a small sip.
-For a 5 kg dog, as little as 15–20 ml of wine or 5–10 ml of spirits can lead to signs of poisoning. - Is beer less dangerous than spirits for my pet?
+Rule of thumb: the smaller the animal, the more dangerous even a small sip is.
+In a 5 kg dog, as little as 15–20 ml of wine or 5–10 ml of spirits can cause signs of poisoning. - Is beer less dangerous than spirits for my pet?

-Contact your veterinarian or a veterinary emergency clinic immediately.
-Do not attempt to induce vomiting yourself, as this can be dangerous if consciousness is already impaired.
-Note down what type and approximate amount of alcohol was ingested and when it happened. - Can I help my pet at home after alcohol ingestion?
+Contact your veterinarian or an emergency veterinary clinic immediately.
+Do not try to induce Vomiting yourself, as this can be dangerous if consciousness is already impaired.
+Write down what type of alcohol and approximately how much was ingested, and when it happened. - Can I help my pet at home after alcohol ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems.?

 The most important measure is immediate transport to the veterinarian.
 Until then, keep your pet warm, calm, and in a safe position to prevent injuries.
-Do not give water or food, as this can lead to aspiration if protective reflexes are impaired. - How long does it take for alcohol poisoning symptoms to subside?
+Do not give water or food, as impaired protective reflexes can lead to aspiration. - How long does it take for alcohol poisoning symptoms to subside?

-Yes, especially with severe poisoning or delayed treatment, permanent liver or brain damage can occur.
-Cats are particularly susceptible to this due to their limited ability to metabolize alcohol. - Are certain dog or cat breeds more sensitive to alcohol?
+Yes—especially with severe poisoning or delayed treatment, permanent liver or brain damage can occur.
+Cats are particularly susceptible because of their limited ability to metabolize alcohol. - Are certain dog or cat breeds more sensitive to alcohol?

-Sensitivity depends less on the breed and more on body size, age, and general health status.
-Small breeds, young animals, and animals with pre-existing liver or kidney diseases are more sensitive. - What hidden sources of alcohol are there in the household?
+Sensitivity depends less on breed and more on body size, age, and overall health status.
+Small breeds, young animals, and animals with pre-existing liver or kidney disease are more sensitive. - What hidden sources of alcohol are there in the household?

 Besides obvious sources like alcoholic beverages, perfumes, mouthwash, disinfectants, baking extracts, rum balls, liqueur chocolates, and fermenting foods like yeast dough or overripe fruit can contain alcohol. - Can my pet become addicted to alcohol?

-Store alcoholic beverages and food out of reach of your pets.
-Be especially vigilant during parties and inform guests about the dangers.
-Dispose of leftover alcoholic beverages immediately and safely.
-In the garden, watch out for fermenting fallen fruit and remove it regularly.
+Keep alcoholic drinks and foods out of your pets’ reach.
+Be especially vigilant at parties and inform guests about the risks.
+Dispose of leftover alcoholic drinks immediately and safely.
+Watch for fermenting fallen fruit in the garden and remove it regularly.

 Literature